To the OTD Community: I’m Sorry I Didn’t Understand Your Pain

 Then, at 16 years old, after being launched into an existential crisis at age eight due to a father of children in my school who murdered them, then killed himself, I accidentally met an Orthodox Jew up close, and for the first time since that awful tragedy occurred, I was full of hope that life might not be completely pointless.
 The guy was nice.
 He was normal.
 Not only was his life not horribly restricted, he had something that I was missing — meaning.
 I felt betrayed that I was not given this information despite having been privileged to receive an otherwise excellent education.

-After discovering the riches contained within a religious Jewish life, I slowly made a journey to observance, but my family thought I had lost my mind.
+After discovering the riches contained within a religious Jewish life, I slowly made a journey to observance to follow in the footsteps of my forefathers, but my family thought I had lost my mind.
 I challenged them to base their opinions on knowledge, not stereotypes and, one by one, as they began to learn, each of them saw the beauty of Torah and mitzvos and joined me.
-This phenomenon was the catalyst for starting Jew in the City.
+This phenomenon was the catalyst for starting an organization – Jew in the City.
 If I felt shortchanged by not having had a chance to see observance correctly, it seemed only right that every Jew should get to know of the beauty that is possible in a life of Torah and mitzvos.

 While I ultimately landed in the right-wing side of the modern Orthodox world, I have spent considerable time with Orthodox Jews from every community and have many close friends and relatives from these places.
 Our goal at Jew in the City has always been to be “big tent” about Orthodoxy.
 To show the beauty contained in every branch.
 I went to a seminary called Darche Noam which stresses that there are numerous valid paths to observance and that each Jew should find his or her own.
 Some communities emphasize chesed (acts of kindness), others emphasize a commitment to Torah study, others stress tolerance, while others accentuate faith.